lloydchang/client-side-canary-deployment/docs/ANALYTICS.md

 - Automatic rollback process when thresholds are exceeded

 These reports are available in the GitHub Actions run summary and are also stored as artifacts.

+#### Adjusting Canary Percentage

+To change the percentage of users who receive the canary version:

+1. Go to the Actions tab in your GitHub repository
+2. Select the "Canary Deployment & Analytics" workflow
+3. Click "Run workflow"
+4. Select "adjust-canary" from the task dropdown
+5. Enter the desired percentage (0-100) in the "canary_percentage" field
+6. Click "Run workflow"

+This will update the configuration and deploy it to GitHub Pages.

 ## Analyzing Results